 What to do if you are unhappy

 If you have booked a taxi through a taxi operator and have a complaint about your journey, such as the route taken, the driver's attitude or the fare charged, please speak to the taxi operator in the first instance.

-Alternatively, if you are not satisfied with the response from the taxi operator, or you have a complaint about a taxi operator, please complete our complaint form and email it to:
+Alternatively, if you are not satisfied with the response from the taxi operator, or you have a complaint about a taxi operator, please complete our complaint form.

 When to complete our complaints form

 Our form can also be used if you have hailed a taxi off the street or from a rank and your complaint is about:

 - a driver's behaviour

 - the driver not taking the direct route

 - the meter being incorrect